mattermost/mattermost-handbook/operations/business-operations/customer-support.md

 ## Customer Support/Sustained Engineering Team

-Any case that can’t be resolved by the Support Team is escalated to the Mattermost Sustaining Engineering Team for their review.
+Any case that can’t be resolved by the Support Team is escalated to the Mattermost Sustained Engineering Team (SET) for their review.

 **If the issue is confirmed as a product issue then a Pull Request is created and where necessary members of the following Teams are involved:**